Supports for businesses going green

 Introduction

-You can get advice on practical and cost-effective ways to help tackle you carbon emissions on the Climate Toolkit 4 Business website.
+You can also get advice on practical and cost-effective ways to help tackle you carbon emissions on the Climate Toolkit 4 Business website.
 See an easy-to-read A-Z guide of climate action words (pdf) in the Climate Jargon Buster booklet.

 Financial supports for businesses going green

-- Climate Planning Fund for Business
+1. Climate Planning Fund for Business

-- Enterprise Emissions Reduction Investment Fund
+2. Enterprise Emissions Reduction Investment Fund

 Climate Planning Fund for Business

-It provides the following financial supports to businesses going green:
+The Planning Fund for Business (CPFB) gives the following financial supports to businesses going green:

-Programme and aim | Grant Available | Available to |
+Programme and aim Grant available Available to

 Climate Action voucher

-To help Irish companies develop an initial sustainability, decarbonisation, circular economy strategy and action plan. |
+To help Irish companies develop an initial sustainability, decarbonisation, circular economy strategy and action plan.

-€1,800 grant for independent technical or advisory services. | •Enterprise Ireland clients
+€1,800 grant for independent technical or advisory services.

-•Údarás na Gaeltachta clients
+• Údarás na Gaeltachta clients

 GreenStart grant

-To help companies introduce environmental best practice systems and structures, achieve cost and resource reduction targets and lay a foundation for future environmental improvement projects. |
+To help companies introduce environmental best practice systems and structures, achieve cost and resource reduction targets and lay a foundation for future environmental improvement projects.

 80% grant, up to a maximum of €5,000, towards the cost of hiring a Green Service Provider for 7 days to undertake a short in-company assignment.

-•Enterprise Ireland clients
+• Enterprise Ireland clients

-•Údarás na Gaeltachta clients •Micro-enterprises in the manufacturing and certain internationally traded services sectors •Small enterprises (employing between 10 and 50) who are operating in the manufacturing and internationally traded services sectors, and who are not currently clients of Enterprise Ireland/UnaG |
+• Small enterprises (employing between 10 and 50) who are operating in the manufacturing and internationally traded services sectors, and who are not currently clients of Enterprise Ireland/Údarás na Gaeltachta

-GreenPlus grant
+GreenPlus Grant

-To hire an external environmental expert to develop a high level of environmental management capabilities, drive environmental efficiencies and achieve improved sustainability. |
+To hire an external environmental expert to develop a high level of environmental management capabilities, drive environmental efficiencies and achieve improved sustainability.

-Grant aid of up to 50% of eligible costs up to a maximum of €50,000. | •Enterprise Ireland clients
+Grant aid of up to 50% of eligible costs up to a maximum of €50,000.

-•Údarás na Gaeltachta clients
+• Údarás na Gaeltachta clients

 Strategic Consultancy